gillty1995/se_project_react/README.md

 **Overview**

 1. Intro
+2. Back-End
+3. Technology
-2. Figma
+4. Figma
-3. Github Pages
+5. Github Pages
-4. Video
+6. Video
-5. Final Thoughts
+7. Final Thoughts

 **Intro**

 "WTWR" is an app created to report your local weather and recommend clothing that is appropriate for the day.

+**Back-End**

+Here is a link to the back-end server. https://github.com/gillty1995/se_project_express

 **Technology**